alfonsof/azure-python-examples/azurefunctioneventhubevent/README.md

     * `__init__.py` - Code of the function.
     * `function.json` - Configuration of the function.

-* Create the Function App.

-  1. You must create a Storage Account for the Function App, using the Azure console.

-  2. You must create the Function App.
-You can create it in two ways:

-      * Using the Azure console.

-      * Using the Azure CLI tool:

-        You create the Azure Function App by executing the command:

-        ```bash
-        az functionapp create --functions-version 3 --resource-group <RESOURCE_GROUP> --os-type Linux --consumption-plan-location westeurope --runtime python --name <FUNCTION_APP> --storage-account <STORAGE_ACCOUNT>
-        ```

-        In the previous command, replace with the proper:

-        * `<RESOURCE_GROUP>` - Resource group name.
-        * `<FUNCTION_APP>` - Function App name.
-        * `<STORAGE_ACCOUNT>`- Storage Account name.

 * Create an Event Hubs Namespace and an Event Hub.

   1. Create an Event Hubs Namespace.